mwbintang/test-lyrid-be/README.md

 5. sequelize db:seed

+6. npm i nodemon -g

-5. npm run start
+7. npm run start

-6. use admin@email.com as email and Admin1234 as password to get jwt
+8. use admin@email.com as email and Admin1234 as password to get jwt